Has Michael Gove dreamed up these grammar rules just for our entertainment?

 Read greater

-And Whilst he is going to this point as to inform civil servants they ought to opt for “does now not” instead of “doesn’t” in reliable communications, or keep away from “whatever too pompous,” or write “I am sorry to Examine that …” as opposed to “I’m sorry to listen to that …” – an over-literalism that precludes the opportunity that the author might also indeed have heard in preference to Read some information – then once more the familiar Gove is earlier than us.
+And While he is going to this point to inform civil servants, they ought to opt for “does now not” instead of “doesn’t” in reliable communications, or keep away from “whatever too pompous,” or write “I am sorry to Examine that …” as opposed to “I’m sorry to listen to that …” – an over-literalism that precludes the opportunity that the author might also indeed have heard in preference to Read some information – then once more the familiar Gove is earlier than us.
 Here is the demanding, insecure man beleaguered using the tempo of trade in an international becoming alien to him, who sees accurate usage as a type of security blanket, prides himself on his command of the language, and likes to permit everyone to know it – even when his strictures are contradictory (there’ll, after all, be times When announcing “does not” as opposed to “doesn’t” verges on pomposity) or honestly ridiculous.

 Upload to this combination the robust whiff of someone with too much time on his palms and a bent to didacticism, and we have, within the higher reaches of the presidency, a model of the understand-all Harry Enfield character who maintains pronouncing “You don’t need to do it like that.”
-Characters like that have been, as I’m positive Gove will recognize, figures of fun because Chaucer; and the glorious factor about such people – even those who have Study Chaucer, as I’m positive Gove has – is that they’re utterly ignorant of their personal condition.
+Characters like that have been, as I’m positive Gove will recognize, figures of fun because Chaucer, and the glorious factor about such people – even those who have studied Chaucer, as I’m positive Gove has – is that they’re utterly ignorant of their condition.

 READ MORE :